Training For Your Future Begins With A Spartan Education

 You’ve Chosen The Right Industry, Now Choose The Right School.

-Large companies like Delta and United recruit directly from Spartan College.
-We have been a leading source of qualified graduates for the last 90 years.
-Spartan is also the first ever FAA approved school to offer a partially online degree program.
-Perfect for students who work full time or are still active duty.
+Large companies like Delta, American, and United recruit directly from Spartan College.
+We have been a source of qualified graduates for the last 90 years.
+Spartan is also the first ever FAA approved school to offer a partially online degree program- perfect for students who work full time or are still active duty.

-You don’t need 4 years to start your career.
+You don’t need 4 years of training.
 You just need Spartan.